Stethacanthus

-Stethacanthus is an extinct genus of shark-like holocephalians which lived from the Late Devonian to Late Carboniferous epoch, dying out around 298.9 million years ago.
-Fossils have been found in Asia, Europe and North America.
+Stethacanthus is an extinct genus of shark-like cartilaginous fish which lived from the Late Devonian to Late Carboniferous epoch, dying out around 298.9 million years ago.
+Fossils have been found in Australia, Asia, Europe and North America.

 Etymology

 Stethacanthus comes from the Greek στῆθος (stēthos), meaning "chest", and ἄκανθος (akanthos), meaning "spine" or "thorn".
 The name refers to the distinctive anvil-shaped first dorsal fin and spine displayed by mature males of the genus.

 Description

 Stethacanthus had different sizes depending on species, S. altonensis had length about 1.5 m, while S. productus reached 3 m.
 In many respects, it had a shark-like appearance.
 However, it is best known for its unusually shaped dorsal fin, which resembled an anvil or ironing board.
-Small spikes (enlarged versions of the dermal denticles commonly covering shark skin) covered this crest, and the chimeara's head as well.
+Small spikes (enlarged versions of the dermal denticles that commonly cover sharks' skin) covered this crest, and the shark's head as well.
 The crest may have played a role in mating rituals, aided in clamping to the belly of larger marine animals, or been used to frighten potential predators.

 Like other members of Stethacanthidae, Stethacanthus had unique pelvic girdles, single-crowned and non-growing scales, a pectoral fin composed of metapterygium with an accompanying ‘whip’ attached and a distinctive first dorsal fin and spine, termed the spine-brush complex.
 The neurocranium had a narrow suborbital shelf, a broad supraorbital shelf, a short otico-occipital division, large orbits, and cladodontic teeth that aligned precisely.
 In addition to these features, Stethacanthus also had male pelvic claspers with non-prismatic calcified cartilage at the distal ends.